arXiv/arxiv-docs/source/help/registerhelp.md

 address and will send an e-mail with a verification code to your new address to make sure that your new address is correct.
 Please allow up to an hour for delivery of the verification code, before requesting a new one.
-If you try two times and still haven't recieved a verification code, or your verification code does not work, please contact [arXiv user support](https://arxiv.org/support).
+If you try two times and still have not received a verification code, or your verification code does not work, please contact [arXiv user support](https://arxiv.org/support).